arend-lang/site/src/documentation/tutorial/PartI/case.md

 ---
-title: Case, Views, Decidable Predicates
+title: Case Expression
-nav: view
+nav: case
 ---

 In this module we discuss three themes.